 Once the SIR report is completed, the district's first step is to prioritize SIR action steps from the report and engage in cycles of continuous improvement with progress-monitoring data indicators and evidence to validate completion.
 CCEE can serve the district, if desired, in its role to advise and assist the district in this process and work with the district to identify supports needed to implement the SIR actions leading to student success.
 Activities driven by the SIR should ideally align with a district plan with priorities, actions, and progress-monitoring data indicators.
-In its role, as defined in EDC 52072, to determine the capacity of the school district to implement the recommendations (identified as action steps within the SIR) and therefore will monitor and communicate the progress of the district, COE, State Superintendent of Public Instruction and State Board of Education twice a year (fall and spring).
+In its role, as defined in EDC 52072, to determine the capacity of the school district to implement the recommendations (identified as action steps within the SIR) and therefore will monitor and communicate the progress of the district on the implementation of SIR actions and recommendations specifically the district, COE, State Superintendent of Public Instruction and State Board of Education twice a year (fall and spring).